Music of Michigan: Rock

-Notable post-hardcore bands include Chiodos, from Davison; I See Stars, from Warren; For the Fallen Dreams, from Lansing; La Dispute, from Grand Rapids; Gone By Sunset, from Sterling Heights; Famous Last Words, from Petoskey; Flint metalcore bands It Lies Within and King 810; and We Came as Romans, from Troy.
+Notable post-hardcore bands include Chiodos, from Davison; I See Stars, from Warren; For the Fallen Dreams, from Lansing; La Dispute, from Grand Rapids; Gone By Sunset, from Sterling Heights; Famous Last Words, from Petoskey; Flint metalcore bands It Lies Within and King 810; We Came as Romans, from Troy; and I Prevail, from Southfield.

-Notable alternative/indie rock bands include Frankenmuth's Greta Van Fleet had a No. 3 album on the Billboard 200 in 2018, Peoples Temple (band) from Lansing and Whirlwind Heat from Grand Rapids.
+Notable alternative/indie rock bands include Frankenmuth's Greta Van Fleet had a No. 3 album on the Billboard 200 in 2018, The People's Temple from Lansing, Whirlwind Heat from Grand Rapids, The Hounds Below from Ferndale, The Sixth Generation from Niles and Pop Evil from North Muskegon.

 Indie

 Jad Fair was born in Coldwater.
 His Name is Alive and Thunderbirds Are Now! are from Livonia.
 Windy & Carl are from Dearborn.
 Wolf Eyes formed in Ann Arbor.
 Magdelene Rose was born in Flint.
 Darcy Moran and her live band are all from Metro-Detroit.
 Multi-instrumentalist and singer-songwriter Sufjan Stevens was born in Detroit and moved to Petoskey (far northern Lower Peninsula) at age 9.
 Stevens' music has allusions and influences from all over the state.
 He released a state-themed baroque pop album, Michigan, in 2003.
 Sufjan Stevens attended Hope College in Holland.
+Tally Hall was formed in Ann Arbor with 4 of the 5 members growing up there.

 Hardcore

-In the 1970s, Detroit had a small new wave scene that included The Romantics ("What I Like About You") and Sonic's Rendezvous Band, who played at a converted supper club called Bookie's.
 The hardcore punk scene had arrived by 1981, and included Detroit bands Negative Approach and Degenerates, as well as Necros, Violent Apathy, Spite (Kalamzaoo), Meatmen, and Crucifucks (Lansing).
 Tesco Vee, of the Meatmen, launched the first Midwest hardcore record label, Touch & Go.
 Tesco also helped form an alliance between the Detroit scene and Minor Threat and other Washington, D.C. bands.